ayushchakra/ayushchakra.github.io/_projects/(3) Hole in the Camera.md

 ---

 # Hole in the Camera
 Hole in the Camera was a game I developed as part of my first-year Software Design Final project.
 The game is modelled after the popularo Nickelodean game show, [Hole in the Wall](https://en.wikipedia.org/wiki/Hole_in_the_Wall_(American_game_show)).
 Hole in the Camera is an at-home friendly version of the popular game show.
 Each competitor is presented with 7 holes (camera masks) that they need to fit into.
 Their score for each trial is based on how well their body position fits into the mask (out of 100).
-The full project can be found [here](https://olincollege.github.io/hole-in-the-camera/).
+The full project can be found [here](https://olincollege.github.io/hole-in-the-camera/) and the full project presentation and demo can be found [here](https://www.youtube.com/watch?v=Sm--6dE8Xso).

 ## Technical Overview
 ### OpenCV